patriaabhishek/my-system-configuration/Powershell/important_instructions.md

 5. Dump the configuration json file to the given folder C:\Users\patri\AppData\Local\Programs\oh-my-posh\themes

-6. Dump the contents of the settings.json in this repo to the Terminal's settings.json to get the required terminal settings and Material theme
+6. Dump the contents of the settings.json in this repo to the Terminal's settings.json to get the required terminal settings and Material theme.
+   * Try to only copy the ```scheme``` and ```profile``` sections.
+   * Ensure that you have changed the font to the right font family.

 7. Run this to install git Posh